 In Jambi province, Central Sumatra, Partnerships for Forests is supporting the development of a conservation area to ensure a pioneering sustainable natural rubber plantation delivers sustainable development impacts.

 The 400,000-hectare Bukit Tigapuluh (BTP) landscape is one of the last remaining fragments of lowland tropical forest in Sumatra and one of the world’s most precious ecosystems.
 Around half of the forest has been lost over the last 20 years and the populations of critically endangered wildlife face threats from poaching, human-wildlife conflict and hunting of prey species.

 Major threats to the landscape include a lack of patrols and monitoring and lack of alternative, sustainable business models to create economic sustainability for long-term protection of the remaining forest.

 PT Royal Lestari Utama (RLU) are pioneering an innovative model in nature conservation as well as developing a socially inclusive rubber plantation, which will transform a heavily degraded landscape into a productive area through reforestation and sustainable rubber.

-WWF-Indonesia and RLU are supported through the Partnerships for Forests programme to manage this innovative approach to develop a responsible business that includes protecting its endemic population of critically endangered Sumatran elephants.
+RLU and partners are supported through the Partnerships for Forests programme to manage this innovative approach to develop a responsible business that includes protecting its endemic population of critically endangered Sumatran elephants.